For the Best Results, Use the Latest Version.

 Recommended User Guide

-This guide explains how to use Image to Video feature on Windows.
+Here is the guide on how to use the Image to Prompt in Filmora on Windows.